 "As a radio host and as a singer, Suzanne Nance's vibrancy and commitment attract audiences." - Portland Press Herald

-Proclaimed the “Queen of Classical” by Maine's Portland Press Herald, Suzanne Nance is an award-winning broadcaster, soprano, actor and arts ambassador who has produced and hosted dozens of radio and TV programs and documentaries.
-Prior to joining All Classical Portland (Oregon) in 2015, Nance produced and hosted the afternoon drive-time radio show on 98.7FM WFMT Chicago and co-produced and hosted Lyric Opera of Chicago's internationally syndicated radio broadcast series.
-Nance was also the host of the Milwaukee Symphony Orchestra radio series (nationally syndicated) and producer and host of Salt Bay Chamberfest Mainestage radio series broadcast in New England.
-Other recent posts include co-producer and host of the Grant Park Music Festival series in Chicago and host the 2014 BravoVail!
-Music Festival syndicated radio series.
-Suzanne was also host of a two-part documentary series (syndicated internationally by WFMT) titled Russian Music and Literature: Voices of the People.
-Recent interviews include soprano Renée Fleming, Sting, violinists Joshua Bell and Hilary Hahn, mandolinist Chris Thile, actress/comedian Jane Lynch, pianist Yefim Bronfman and maestro Sir Andrew Davis.
-Nance was recently named one of Portland's best radio personalities in the Willamette Week's 2017 "best of" Survery and as one of Portland's "favorite artists" in Artslandia Magazine.
+Proclaimed the “Queen of Classical” by Maine's Portland Press Herald, and a "favorite artist" by Portland's Artslandia Magazine, Suzanne Nance is an award-winning broadcaster, soprano, actor and arts ambassador who has produced and hosted dozens of radio and TV programs and documentaries.
+Prior to joining All Classical Portland (Oregon) in 2015, Nance was a producer and host at WFMT Chicago and the voice of Lyric Opera of Chicago's internationally syndicated radio broadcast series.
+Nance was also the host of the Milwaukee Symphony Orchestra radio series (nationally syndicated) and producer and host of Salt Bay Chamberfest, Grant Park Music Festival, and Bravo!
+Vail radio series.

 Suzanne Nance has also worked at WHYY in Philadelphia, Aspen Public Radio, and was the Director of Cultural Content and on-air morning host for Maine Public Broadcasting Network (Radio, TV and Web).
 During her tenure with MPBN (now Maine Public) from 2007-2014, she created, produced and hosted the Emmy-award winning series MaineArts! and created and produced a popular audio diary series titled Music that Moves ME.
 She has also been praised for her work on a series of TV documentaries (also produced at MPBN) including programs about Parkinson’s disease (featuring Michael J. Fox) and Alzheimer’s disease.